N S E W

 Day 05

-The retreat is five days.
+The passage is five days.

 The method continues.